Battle of the Palaces: Aftermath

-During the decade that separated Paul's death in 1801 and the French invasion of Russia in 1812, the Saint Petersburg court and its architects refined and modified Catherinian neoclassicism into the Russian version of Empire style.
-Alexander I has not actively engaged with architecture until post-war reconstruction, although he clearly preferred the art of Quarenghi, Thomas de Thomon and Andrey Voronikhin; construction of Voronikhin's Kazan Cathedral was launched just weeks after Paul's death.
+During the decade that separated Paul's death in 1801 and the French invasion of Russia in 1812, the Saint Petersburg court and its architects refined and modified Catherinian neoclassicism into the Russian version of the Empire style.
+Alexander I has not actively engage with architecture until post-war reconstruction, although he preferred the art of Quarenghi, Thomas de Thomon and Andrey Voronikhin; the construction of Voronikhin's Kazan Cathedral was launched just weeks after Paul's death.
 Outside Saint Petersburg, various Romantic styles based on Neo-Gothic architecture coexisted with prevailing official art.
-The aging architects involved in the "battle of the palaces" retired, making way to a new generation:
+The aging architects involved in the "battle of the palaces" retired, making way for a new generation: